-The property is adjacent to Agricultural uses to the north, east and west and single-family residential to the south.
-The surrounding zoning consists of A-1 Agriculture District to the north, east and west and A-1C Agriculture District to the south.
+The property is adjacent to Agricultural uses to the south, east and west and Agricultural and Single-Family Residential uses to the north.
+The surrounding zoning consists of A-1 Agriculture District to the north, east, south and west.

 2030 Comprehensive Plan Future Land Use Map